Herman Kahn: Hudson Institute

-In 1961, Kahn, Max Singer and Oscar Ruebhausen founded the Hudson Institute, a think tank initially located in Croton-on-Hudson, New York, where Kahn was living at the time.
+In 1961, Kahn, Max Singer and Oscar Ruebhausen founded the Hudson Institute, a neoconservative think tank initially located in Croton-on-Hudson, New York, where Kahn was living at the time.
 He recruited sociologist Daniel Bell, political philosopher Raymond Aron and novelist Ralph Ellison (author of the 1952 classic Invisible Man).

 The Year 2000

 In 1967, Herman Kahn and Anthony J. Wiener published The Year 2000: A Framework for Speculation on the Next Thirty-Three Years, which included contributions from staff members of the Hudson Institute and an introduction by Daniel Bell.
 Table XVIII in the document contains a list called "One Hundred Technical Innovations Very Likely in the Last Third of the Twentieth Century".
 The first ten predictions were: